 Raising livestock since 1984, Kim Wells has built a comfortable farm for his animals.
 The cows, chickens, and pigs at Kim’s farm enjoy the tall trees, cool grass, and clean dirt of the nice outdoors.
 They are agreeable and content, reflecting Kim’s warm and friendly attitude.
 The farm offers a wide selection of meat products, including steaks and chops, smoked meats, whole chickens, ground beef and pork, etc.

-We would like to thank the Fund for Williamstown for underwriting the cost of our picnic tables and umbrellas and providing funds to double the face value of Massachusetts Farmers Market Nutrition Program coupons redeemed at the market.
+We also thank The Fund for Williamstown for underwriting the cost of our picnic tables and umbrellas and providing funds to double the face value of Massachusetts Farmers Market Nutrition Program coupons redeemed at the market in 2015 and 2016.